zeinab1233/201-reading-notes/README.md

 ## *my name is zainab albadareen i am a mother of two and i am a chemist from just interested in computational chemistry  and solve chemical issues using computer and i am interested in coding*
+> here are the table of the daily reading links

 | topic         | live URLS |